sagemathinc/http-proxy-3/README.md

 - https://github.com/unjs/httpxy: it has the same motivation as this project -- it's a modern maintained rewrite of http-proxy.
 Unfortunately, it seems to have [very little unit testing](https://github.com/unjs/httpxy/tree/main/test).
 In http-proxy-3 (and the original http-proxy), there's an order of magnitude more unit test code than code in the actual library.

+**Officially supported platforms:**

+We run GitHUB CI on the following:

+- nodejs versions 18, 20, 22, and 24

 **Development:**

 ```sh